MC909164 - Microsoft Exchange Online: New fields for Exchange mailbox schema

 When this will happen:

-General Availability (Worldwide): We will begin rolling out late October 2024 and expect to complete by mid-November 2024.
+General Availability (Worldwide): We will begin rolling out early November 2024 (previously late October) and expect to complete by mid-November 2024.

 General Availability (GCC, GCC High): We will begin rolling out late November 2024 and expect to complete by late November 2024.